J4NN0/linkedin-web-scraper/README.md

 # Issues

-It could happen that, after the loggin phase, LinkedIn could ask you to perform some operations (such as recaptcha, etc.) instead of rediricet you to the feed (https://www.linkedin.com/feed/) page.
+It could happen that, after the loggin phase, LinkedIn could ask you to perform some operations instead of rediricet you to the feed (https://www.linkedin.com/feed/) page.

 In this case just:
   1. Stop the script